FudaWiki/fudawiki-files/uta-garuta/ogura-hyakunin-isshu.md

 The two teams are called Genji (源氏) and Heiji (平氏).

 Each team sits on the opposite sides, and in between them the Torifuda are laid neatly: 50 cards near the Genji side and 50 cards near the Heiji side.
-They are arranged in three rows: 17 cards at the bottom row, 17 cards at the middle row, and 16 cards at the top row.
+The Torifuda on each side are arranged in three rows: 17 cards at the bottom row, 17 cards at the middle row, and 16 cards at the top row.

 The gameplay is the same as "Scatter and Pick Up"; players can grab Torifuda on either side.